See http://docs.quanteda.io for additional tutorials, examples, and general documentation.

 corpus() class object consisting of the US presidents’ inaugural addresses.

-_specific: functions that input a quanteda object and return the result of an analysis.
+_specific: functions that input a quanteda object and return the result of an analysis, as a new type of object.
 Only the underscored functions that begin with

 text break the previous rule about the first part of the name identifying the object class that is input and output.
 Examples: